-Today we drove from Bad Kreuznach to Schönaich and on the way, we drove through the Rhine valley where our Yungck ancestors lived, although in Germany the name was spelled, “Jungck.”
+Today we drove from Bad Kreuznach to Schönaich and on the way, we drove through the Rhine valley where my Yungck ancestors lived, although in Germany the name was spelled, “Jungck.”

 Most of the family lived in a village named Münchweiler an der Alsenz.
 The “an der Alsenz” part means “on the Alsenz River.” the village is very old.
 We first went to the church, built in 1724.